 LEO Task forces with state or federal attorneys coupled with the “broken windows” method is an effective way to reduce crime.
 The broken windows theory states that when the police address low-level offenses in communities, fewer more serious crimes tend to occur in the neighborhood.
 It allows citizens to feel free to call law enforcement rather than withdrawing and allowing criminal activity to go unreported, and eventually spiraling out of control.
 Local law enforcement officials can operate with the assistance of federal resources and be effective.

 Sessions does not believe a consent decree is the best option for the City of Chicago, its residents, or the police department.
 As of April 2017, there are fourteen police departments under federal monitoring.
 While some report improvement, there are others that do not.
-A federally mandated policy change does not mean genuine improvement.We value your comments!
-Please weigh in on our comment section below.
+A federally mandated policy change does not mean genuine improvement.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com